RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/port-configurations.md

 - External - The traffic is from client applications or external monitoring resources
 - Active-Active - The traffic is from clusters that host Active-Active databases

-## Changing the management web UI port
+## Changing the management admin console port

-If for any reason you want to use a custom port for the RS Web UI instead of the default port (8443), you can change the port.
-Before you change the RS Web UI port, make sure that the new port is not in use by another process.
+If for any reason you want to use a custom port for the RS admin console instead of the default port (8443), you can change the port.
+Before you change the RS admin console port, make sure that the new port is not in use by another process.

 {{< note >}}
-After you change the RS Web UI port, when you add a new node to the cluster you must connect to the web UI with the custom port number:
+After you change the RS admin console port, when you add a new node to the cluster you must connect to the admin console with the custom port number:

 `https://newnode.mycluster.example.com:`**`<nonstandard-port-number>`**
 {{% /note %}}

-To change the default port for the RS Web UI, on any node in the cluster run:
+To change the default port for the RS admin console, on any node in the cluster run:

 ```sh
 rladmin cluster config cm_port <new-port>